vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 > NVIDIA continues to be the leader in collective libraries but Jensen must not taken it for granted given the heavily increased competition in the open source collective communication space.
 Just like how TRTLLM moved to an GitHub first development when facing heavy competition from SGLang/vLLM, Jensen should seriously consider moving NCCL to GitHub first open development model due to the competition in the collective front too.
 To draw parallel comparisons to the inference engine world, Collective Communication Libraries are moving from the 2021 "FasterTransformer" era to the 2025 "SGLang/vLLM/TRTLLM" era.
 >
 > The main competitors in the collective library space include China's DeepEP library, AMD's new MORI, AMD's upcoming MORI-CCL, Meta's CTran & NCCLX, NVIDIA's NCCL (which has released their new NCCL Device API, NCCL's new GPU-Initiated Networking, etc).
 Competition breeds innovation! 🚀

-The "superalignment" they're talking about has nothing to do with the "superalignment" of the squealing AI safetyists.

 Use `gthumb` for cropping